coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 # Meta questions

-There is one more level to root cause analysis that we can do.
+There is one more level of root cause analysis that we can do.
 Why did we pick a bad market, optimize the product for the wrong metrics, and split focus by the end?

-I think the answer lies in the [optimism bias][rationality], and the flawed thinking in entrepreneur exceptionalism.
+The first reason is that early on we had no intuition for products or markets.
+When I was a little kid I wanted to build my own radio, so I made a box out of plywood, threw some junk inside, and connected it to a power cord.
+It took me years to learn enough electronics to stop [cargo-culting][cargo-cult] and build a working radio.
+Early RethinkDB was a bit like that.
+Unless you're one of the rare few people who has innate intuition for this sort of thing, you have to go through years of trial and error before you get good.
+The intuition will come, but there aren't any shortcuts.

+The second reason is that after we got better at understanding products and markets, we still lied to ourselves about [our exceptionalism][rationality].
+Just like physicians know that gifts from pharmaceutical companies have biasing effects for other physicians but believe they are immune from the effect, we believed that we will be immune to the hard math of the markets by building a brilliant product.
+The math, of course, eventually caught up with us.

 To paraphrase Charlie Munger, we tried very hard to be smart but didn't try hard enough not to be stupid.
-Our mistakes weren't debatable missteps in a brilliant chess game.
-They were the same dumb mistakes thousands of entrepreneurs make every day, a proverbial checkmate in three moves.

-Just like most physicians know that gifts from pharmaceutical companies have biasing effects for other physicians but believe they are immune from the effect, we believed [the median isn't the message][median] and that we will be immune to the hard math of the markets by building a brilliant product.
-The math, of course, eventually caught up with us.

-// TODO
+Building an intuition for making better decisions by avoiding standard failure modes like this also takes significant concerted effort.

+// TODO: base rates, ask others

 # What does all this mean for the developer tools market?